mariadb-operator/mariadb-operator/docs/UPGRADE_v0.0.32.md

 helm install $CRDS_RELEASE_NAME -n $CRDS_RELEASE_NAMESPACE mariadb-operator/mariadb-operator-crds --version 0.0.32
 ```

-- If you are using Galera, and you want the operator to automatically update the data plane (i.e. init and agent containers) to `v0.0.32`, you can set `updateStrategy.autoUpdateDataPlane=true`:
+- If you are using Galera, and you want the operator to automatically update the data plane (i.e. init and agent containers) to `v0.0.32`, you can set `updateStrategy.autoUpdateDataPlane=true` in your `MariaDB` resources:

 ```diff
 apiVersion: k8s.mariadb.com/v1alpha1